-The Company's whistle blower policy was adopted to create an environment where concerns and issues, made in good faith, may be raised freely within the organization.
-Under the policy, any stakeholder may submit an incident report on suspected or actual violations of the Code of Business Conduct and Ethics and Discipline or any other applicable law or regulation.
-Upon receipt of an incident report, Management is tasked to conduct an investigation on its merit, subject to due process and applicable penalties and sanctions thereafter.
+The Company's whistle blower policy known as the Policy on Accountability, Integrity and Vigilance (PAIV) was adopted to create an environment where concerns and issues, made in good faith, may be raised freely within the organization.
+Under the policy, any stakeholder may submit an incident report on suspected or actual violations of the Code of Business Conduct and Ethics and Discipline or any other applicable law or regulation to any member of the Ethics Committee.
+Upon receipt of an incident report, the Committee is tasked to conduct an investigation on its merit, subject to due process and applicable penalties and sanctions thereafter.
 Anyone who in good faith reports a violation of the Code or policies or law shall not be retaliated upon or suffer harassment or adverse employment consequence.